olegknyazev/GameTablesDocs/overview/data_layout.md

 - Prefix of a property may contain *object name*, *object path* and *component type* (elements 1-3)
 - Suffix of a property may contain *object path*, *component type* and *property name* (elements 2-4)
 - Prefix and suffix cannot overlap (elements 1-2 plus 3-4 is ok while 1-3 plus 3-4 is not).
 For example, if prefix contains a *component type*, then suffix cannot contain neither *object path* nor *component type*

-## The Import Process

-**TODO** not sure it should be here

-When searching for a matching property, Game Tables tried to do most intuitive thing: find any property that matches specified name, if there is exactly one of those, everything is good: apply it.
-But if there’s more than one property matches, you have to specify more explicitly to which part of prefab it should be applied.
-To do so Game Tables supports rich syntax for properties.
-Of course, you can use it even when there’s no ambiguity, if you want to be explicit.